Optimal Polynomial-Time Estimators: A Bayesian Notion of Approximation Algorithm: Introduction

 \subsection{Overview}

 Consider a language ${L \subseteq \Words}$ and a family ${\{\Dist^k\}}_{k \in \Nats}$ where each ${\Dist^k}$ is a probability distribution on ${\Words}$.
+We associate with $L$ its characteristic function $\chi_L: \Words \rightarrow \Bool$.
 A pair ${(\Dist,L)}$ is called a \emph{distributional decision problem}\cite{Bogdanov_2006}.
 Our goal is defining and studying the probabilities of \enquote{events} of the form ${x \in L}$\footnote{We will actually consider the more general case of a function ${f: \Words \rightarrow \Reals}$ and the \enquote{expected value} of ${f(x)}$, but for most purposes there is no difference of principle.} associated with the uncertainty resulting from limited computational resources.
-(Specifically, we will consider the resources of time, random and advice.)
+(Specifically, we will consider the resources of time, randomness and advice.)